Spoyl/Structures-Lab/README.md

 All the necessary data is contained within the program either in lists or variables.
 ## Motivation
 This program was made in order to meet the requirements of a structural mechanics laboratory - certain graphs and results needed to be produced.
-Saving this to GIT saves me having to email it from my desktop to my university account constantly.
+Saving this to GitHub saves me having to email it from my desktop to my university account constantly.